 7 Ways to Build Trust and Drive Traffic From LinkedIn

-Gone are the days of Linkedin being where you post your CV publicly, and that was that.
-Linkedin has, over the years, shaped itself to become more and more of a social network as well as a professional network.
-As of now, it is the central hub for people and businesses to interact with each other and build connections.
-So you should stop treating Linkedin like its own thing, think of it more along the lines of your other socials, and leverage it to your and your company's benefit.
+Gone are the days of LinkedIn being where you post your CV publicly, and that was that.
+LinkedIn has, over the years, shaped itself to become more and more of a social network as well as a professional network.
+Currently, it is the central hub for people and businesses to interact with each other and build connections.
+So you should stop treating LinkedIn like its own thing, think of it more like your other socials, and leverage it to your and your company's benefit.

-Here are some tips on how to manage your Linkedin profile in a way that will build trust and drive traffic to your business:
+When looking at Social Media for B2B, here are some tips on Marketing on LinkedIn in a way that will build trust and drive traffic to your business:

 Create a Company Page

 A centralized company page is the perfect one-stop shop for people who want to know about your company and don't want to go through all your employees' pages one by one.
 Company pages rank highly when it comes to organic brand searches.
-Here’s a quick video showing how to create a company page - it only takes a few minutes and is too useful not to have.
-You can put job advertisements on your company page and information about the products or services you are providing.
+You can put job advertisements on your company page and information about your products or services.

-A great way to jumpstart traffic to your company page is to ask your employees to link to it on their own personal Linkedin pages.
+A great way to jumpstart traffic to your company page is to ask your employees to link to it on their personal LinkedIn pages.
 This way, anyone visiting them can access the company page quickly.

 Have a Complete Profile

-Your profile is the first thing people see when visiting you on Linkedin - it's best to make it look good and be as informative as possible.
+When visiting you on Linkedin, people first see your profile - it's best to make it look good and be as informative as possible.

-You want your company page to stand out from the rest, so while making sure to keep things professional, you still want your page to be somewhat memorable and personal.
+You want your company page to stand out from the rest, so while keeping things professional, you still want your page to be somewhat memorable and personal.
 A banner image is the first step in achieving this - it adds so much personality to your page without sacrificing professionalism.

-Couple your banner image with your logo, and you're already on your way to brand recognition and reputation building.
+Couple your banner image with your logo; you're already on your way to brand recognition and reputation building.
 You can further personalize your page by discussing your company's story and purpose in your page's "About" section.

-Once your company profile is completed, you should also look into completing your personal Linkedin profile.
+Once your company profile is completed, you should also look into completing your personal LinkedIn profile.
 Your name will appear on your company's profile page, and you wouldn't want people to click on it and be disappointed compared to your company's page.
-It's a great way of showing that you hold the same standards for your company as you do for yourself - overall, it's a great look.
-Again, keep things professional and personal to you.
-Finding the right balance between those two is key to making a good Linkedin profile.
-If you have any other personal websites, like a blog, include it in your personal and company profiles.
+It's a great way of showing that you hold the same standards for your company as yourself - overall, it's a great look.
+Again, keep things professional and personal too.
+Finding the right balance between those two is crucial in making a good LinkedIn profile.
+If you have any other personal websites, like a blog, include them in your personal and company profiles.

 On trust: